Other Liver Disorders

 This is the most common form.
 It may happen at any age.
 But it often affects young women more than men.
 Other autoimmune disorders can be linked to type 1.
 These include:

-Celiac disease.
-In this disease, eating gluten can harm the small intestine.
+Celiac disease, in which eating gluten can harm the small intestine

-Ulcerative colitis or other inflammatory disease of the colon
+Ulcerative colitis or other inflammatory diseases of the colon

 Type 2 autoimmune hepatitis